 - Habituation involves longer hours in the field—4+ hours of tracking and observation.

-Tip: Pack light, hire a local porter, wear long sleeves, and train with uphill walks carrying a 5–7 kg backpack.
+Tip: Pack light, hire a local porter, wear long sleeves, and train by walking uphill with a 5–7 kg backpack.

 Whether you’re booking a short gorilla trek or a more demanding habituation safari, prepare for a physically active experience.